virgili0/Virgilio/serving/purgatorio/select-and-train-machine-learning-models/deep-learning-theory/deep-learning-theory.md

 See the [**Workspace Setup and Cloud Computing**](serving/purgatorio/define-the-scope-and-ask-questions/workspace-setup-and-cloud-computing/workspace-setup-and-cloud-computing.md) Guide for a complete overview of the opportunities that Cloud Computing offers you to train your deep learning models, or how to set up your local workspace.

+_Advanced approach_:
+In the last couple of years, two [TPUs](https://cloud.google.com/tpu/docs/tutorials) and [clustered FPGAs](https://www.reddit.com/r/FPGA/comments/2tr15l/what_are_clusters_of_hundreds_of_fpgas_useful_for/) - these approaches use much less power than CPUs and GPUs and can do low- and mixed- precision calculations especially suited for NN kind of computations.
+And they are faster than CPUs and GPUs in performance (use less energy as well).

 ## Neural Networks

 So, it's time to understand what Neural Networks are and how you can use them in tackling real-world problems.

-From now on we'll follow a track that will take us from zero knowledge about Neural Networks to fully understanding them, thanks to the Stanford University Deep Learning course and tutorials.
+From now on we'll follow a track that will take us from zero knowledge about Neural Networks to fully understanding them, thanks to the [Stanford University Deep Learning](https://www.youtube.com/watch?v=vT1JzLTH4G4&list=PL3FW7Lu3i5JvHM8ljYj-zLfQRF3EO8sYv) course and tutorials.
 Some of them come from Google, others from Stanford or Cambridge universities, and you will learn to leverage neural networks for several kinds of Deep Learning tasks.

 We'll focus on the main 4 types of Neural Networks, even if novel architectures are discovered out on a daily basis (most of the time revisiting the existing ones, or mixing them in more complex ways).